JonasRSV/Friday/mm/docs/models/magikarp.md

 ***If you get obscure errors***
 - Are --num_labels correct?
 Is it the same as in the label map used to create your data?

+Now, the exported model can be used with the Friday service, with the 'Discriminative' inference engine.